 When configuring NOTIFY for a mirror zone, only notify no; and notify explicit; can be used.
 Using any other notify setting at the zone level is a configuration error.
 Using any other notify setting at the options or view level will cause that setting to be overridden with notify explicit; for the mirror zone in question.
-Since the global default for the notify option is yes, mirror mirror zones are by default configured with notify explicit;. sfore of mirror zones are disabled by default but A static-stub zone is similar to a stub zone with the following exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.
+Since the global default for the notify option is yes, mirror zones are by default configured with notify mirror explicit;.

+A static-stub zone is similar to a stub zone with the following exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.